Indicators

 Figure 4.4

 Despite the mix of accommodation and support services delivered to children and young people in Tasmania, this cohort still experiences a significant problem with homelessness.
-This is demonstrated by the data, including: Tasmania’s high rate of children and young people presenting to homelessness services; and the growth in the number of young people presenting alone.
-The homelessness system in Tasmania is simply not adequately resourced to meet the needs of children and young people, with 61% of people turned away from homelessness services aged under 25 years (2023/24).
+This is demonstrated by the data, including: Tasmania’s high rate of children and young people receiving support from homelessness services; and the growth in the number of children and young people receiving support alone.
+The homelessness system in Tasmania is simply not adequately resourced to meet the needs of children and young people — in 2023-24, 61% of people turned away from homelessness services were aged under 25 years.

 Children and young people face significant barriers to accessing housing and homelessness services.
 Private rentals are often inaccessible for a young person who, by virtue of their age, usually lacks a good rental or employment history to support their application.
 For all Tasmanians, social housing is not really a viable housing option, given the growth in the number of applications on the waitlist (over 5,100 in June 2025) and the long wait time to be allocated social housing (over 18 months for priority applicants in June 2025).
 Young people experience a further barrier to accessing social housing as their very low income if receiving Youth Allowance and uncertain access to Commonwealth Rent Assistance means social housing providers may not see young people as financially viable tenants.
 Even if young people can access social housing, it may not be a good fit for them, with limited opportunities for living in shared housing.